SirPepe/ornament/Readme.md

 ```

 Note that the function that `@subscribe` takes to access event targets can *not*
 access a classes private fields.
-The shadow root has therefore to be publicly
+The shadow root has to be publicly accessible
-accessible (unless you want to mess around with WeakMaps storing ShadowRoots
+(unless you want to mess around with WeakMaps storing ShadowRoots indexed by
-indexed by element instances or something similar).
+element instances or something similar).

 Also note that not all events bubble, so you might want to use event capturing
 instead: